 It’s often daunting thinking about finishing your university degree.
 Good advice, experience and knowledge can help you have success at university and beyond.

-- Stay positive!
-Completing a degree is hard work but remember the end goal and the incredible feeling of achievement once you’ve finished.
+Completing a communications degree is hard work but remember the end goal and the incredible feeling of achievement once you’ve finished.

-- Keep up with the news, current affairs and daily stories – being a PR professional means you need to be across the stories before they even happen.
+Keep up with the news, current affairs and daily stories in the media.
+Being a PR professional means you need to be across the stories before they even happen.
 So make sure you read the news daily and keep up to date with the news as well as different trends – even while you’re studying!

-So, there you have it, five top tips to get the most out of your years of study.
+So, there you have it, five top tips to get the most out of your years of study media and communications.
 Remember, nobody is perfect, and everyone is always learning.
 You’re allowed to make mistakes!